Choketa/Calculator/README.md

 A silly, basic calculator for basic calculations.
+W.I.P